-Your herb garden can provide a fragrant feast for the bees and mint is no exception.
-Again there are lots of varieties of mint, (and don’t forget it can be invasive) but the summer flowers will keep your bees happy.
+Your herb garden can provide a fragrant feast for insects and mint is no exception.
+Again there are lots of varieties of mint, (and don’t forget it can be invasive) but the summer flowers will keep your bees and other insects happy.

 While we’re in the herb garden, marjoram is another useful herb which will double up as fuel for the bees.
 It’s perennial and self-seeding too, just to make your life easier!

 Have you got a south facing wall or pergola?
 Wisteria is just wonderful as it pours its fragrant and delicate blooms over your walls.
 It has protein rich pollen and also comes in white as well as the traditional bluey purple.

 Iris is an elegant flower that comes in all sorts of varieties.
 Some types of Iris will do well in ponds, if you have a wet area where you need to add colour.

 One of our favourites, hollyhocks can grow to a staggering 10 feet and are so typical of an English cottage garden.
 They might take a little care (staking) but they are well worth the effort and insects will thank you.

 20. The Sunflower

 Dwarf or tall, these bright balls of yellow are not just a great mood lifter and supplier of oil and seeds but the bees love them too.
 Grow small varieties of sunflower in a pot or tall ones up against a wall and let them act as a beacon to bees.